megardn/PennLINC.github.io/docs/Basics/sshKeys.md

 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys user@cubic-login.uphs.upenn.edu's password:

+Number of key(s) added:        1

+Now try logging into the machine, with:   "ssh 'user@cubic-login.uphs.upenn.edu'" and check to make sure that only the key(s) you wanted were added.
 ```
 For me, this hangs upon login, so you don't really get confirmation it works.
 After a minute or so, open a new terminal and ssh in.
-It should not prompt you for a password if it worked
+It should not prompt you for a password if it worked (also try typing in the ssh command with single quotes as above).

 Conclusion
 ----------